lyonsinbeta/vod2html/README.md

 1. -r, --recursive           Recursively scan subdirectories
 2. -b, --bothtypes           Scans for .f4v in addition to .flv
+3. -m, --mp4                 Scans for .mp4 in addition to .flv
-3. -h, --help                Displays help
+4. -h, --help                Displays help

 ### Example